 - Talk to your doctor about any problems you have with your hands, arms, feet, or legs, your stomach, bowels, or bladder.

-Foot problems and diabetes
+Feet and diabetes

-Reduced blood supply and reduced nerve function can delay healing, increase the risk of infection, reduce feeling in the feet, and lead to ulcers and structural foot problems.
+Reduced blood supply and nerve function can delay healing, increase the risk of infection, reduce feeling in the feet, and lead to ulcers and structural foot problems.

 Look after your feet by:

 - checking your feet every day (get someone to help you if you are unable to check them yourself).
-Look for cuts, blisters calluses, corns, tinea (especially between the toes) and any changes you notice.
+Look for cuts, blisters, calluses, corns, tinea (especially between the toes) and any changes you notice.
 If treated early and without delay, you can help prevent complications occurring

-- moisturising using a moisturiser (such as sorbolene), especially if you have areas of dry, rough or cracked skin on your feet and heels – this can help keep your feet healthy
+- using a moisturiser (such as sorbolene), especially if you have areas of dry, rough or cracked skin on your feet and heels – this can help keep your feet healthy

 - protecting your feet by wearing comfortable, supportive shoes that fit well.

-Skin problems and diabetes
+Skin and diabetes